yxlllc/DDSP-SVC/README.md

 NOTE 3: The total number of the audio clips for validation dataset is recommended to be about 10, please don't put too many or it will be very slow to do the validation.

-NOTE 4:  If your dataset is not very high quality, set 'f0_extractor' to 'crepe' in the config file.
-The crepe algorithm has the best noise immunity, but at the cost of greatly increasing the time required for data preprocessing.
+NOTE 4:  If your dataset is not very high quality, set 'f0_extractor' to 'rmvpe' in the config file.

-UPDATE: Multi-speaker training is supported now.
+NOTE 5: Multi-speaker training is supported now.
 The 'n_spk' parameter in configuration file controls whether it is a multi-speaker model.
 If you want to train a **multi-speaker** model, audio folders need to be named with **positive integers not greater than 'n_spk'** to represent speaker ids, the directory structure is like below:
 ```bash
 # training dataset
 # the 1st speaker